TheAppleFreak/winston-slack-webhook-transport/README.md

 * `username` - Overrides the webhook's default username.
 (Default: `undefined`)
 * `iconEmoji` - An [emoji code string](https://www.webpagefx.com/tools/emoji-cheat-sheet/) to use in place of the default icon.
 (Interchangeable with `iconUrl`) (Default: `undefined`)
 * `iconUrl` - An icon image URL string to use in place of the default icon.
 Interchangeable with `iconEmoji`.
 (Default: `undefined`)
+* `emitAxiosErrors` - Enables or disables [emitting errors when Axios throws an error](https://github.com/winstonjs/winston#awaiting-logs-to-be-written-in-winston).
+This can occur if Slack returns a non-200 response code, such as `429 Too Many Requests`.
+When disabled, Slack errors will be silently dropped, [though if unhandled this can possibly lead to unexpected and transient crashes.](https://github.com/TheAppleFreak/winston-slack-webhook-transport/issues/24) Enable to handle those errors yourself.
+(Default: `false`)

 ### Message formatting